How the construction of your home affects your health

 Energy Efficiency

-Energy-efficient homes are not only cost-effective but also healthier.
-Proper insulation, energy-efficient windows, and renewable energy sources like solar panels reduce reliance on fossil fuels, decreasing indoor air pollution from combustion sources.
-Additionally, energy-efficient homes maintain more consistent indoor temperatures, enhancing comfort and reducing health risks associated with extreme temperatures.
+Not only are energy efficient homes affordable, they are also healthier.
+Energy efficient windows, proper insulation and renewable energy sources such as solar panels will diminish dependence on fossil fuels and indoor air pollution caused by combustion sources.
+Also, energy-efficient homes have more stable indoor temperatures, which is more comfortable and eliminates health risks caused by extreme temperatures.

 Water Quality